FernandesMF/FernandesMF/README.md

 I'm Mário Fernandes (he/his), I am a physicist and also a machine learning engineer!

-I currently work at Via Varejo, and I am also about to finish my PhD in quantum information/computation.
+I currently work as a Machine Learning Engineer at Via Varejo, and I am also about to finish my PhD in quantum information/computation.

-I have been studying machine learning algorithms, MLOps and python, and I am definitely in love :heartbeat:

 I'm always eager to learn new things!